Custom Source Templates

 Open questions

-Usually, my citation format will have fields listing a person’s name and birth date.
-A question to consider is whether the name entered here is as it is written in the source or is as it is found in the RM database.
-A name transcribed incorrectly by Ancestry should probably be substitued with the actuall name in the record.
-However, the incorrect name may be required to locate the record in the Ancrstry database.
+A name transcribed incorrectly by Ancestry should probably be substituted with the actual name in the record.
+However, the incorrect name may be required to locate the record in the Ancestry database.
 I decided to use the name as it is in the RM database because the name as it is in the source record can be found in other fields of the citation.
 Use just the part of the name that is in the source.
+Similarly, the name might be incorrect in the original record.
+The same argument applies.

-The same question involves the birth date entered in the citation.
+Again, the same question involves the birth date entered in the citation.
 The downside is that now conclusion information is contained in the source material.